 - If word is there in row of dataset of reviews, then the count of word will be there in row of bag of words under the column of the word.

 Examples: Let’s take a dataset of reviews of only two reviews

 Input : "dam good steak", "good food good servic" Output :

 For this purpose we need

 CountVectorizer class from sklearn.feature_extraction.text.

-We can also set max number of features (max no. features which help the most via attribute “max_features”).
-Do the training on corpus and then apply the same transformation to the corpus “.fit_transform(corpus)” and then convert it into array.
-If review is positive or negative that answer is in second column of : dataset[:, 1] : all rows ans 1st column (indexing from zero).
+We can also set a max number of features (max no. features which help the most via attribute “max_features”).
+Do the training on the corpus and then apply the same transformation to the corpus “.fit_transform(corpus)” and then convert it into an array.
+If review is positive or negative that answer is in the second column of the dataset[:, 1] : all rows and 1st column (indexing from zero).

 Description of the dataset to be used: